 StorageTek was founded in 1969 by three gentlemen who had worked for IBM.
 These men thought they could make a better storage product than their former employer, so in the spirit of entrepreneurship that we are so familiar with in the hitech market today, they rented some space above a local restaurant in Boulder, Colorado and started their business.
 While they wanted to make a new and improved data storage system-they did not plan to make a new computer.
 Instead, our first products attached to IBM mainframes.
 This meant that we needed to make our product interoperate-work seamlessly-with the IBM machine.
-We were able to achieve this result by studying the IBM system, identifying the interface specifications needed for interoperability, and incorporating them into our new and original tions needed for interoperability, and incorporating them into our new and original product.
+We were able to achieve this result by studying the IBM system, identifying the interface specifications needed for interoperability, and incorporating them into our new and original product.
 Today, we are in a similar situation.
 We have a much larger product offering, but in all cases our products must attach to the computers and servers made by other vendors.

 Copyright law as it pertains to computer software is fully compatible with these engineering realities.
 Section 102(b) of U.S. copyright law states explicitly that, in no case does copyright extend to "any idea, procedure, process, system, method of operation, concept, principle, or discovery."
 Case law supports the assertion that interface specifications fall into this category.
-Furthermore, case law also supports the idea that "reverse engineering" is a legitimate practice when used to achieve interpreparability as large as the array process. the idea that "reverse engineering" is a legitimate practice when used to achieve interoperability, as long as the newly created, interoperable product is not otherwise infringing.
+Furthermore, case law also supports the idea that "reverse engineering" is a legitimate practice when used to achieve interoperability, as long as the newly created, interoperable product is not otherwise infringing.
 This means that in the course of making a new product, it is perfectly legal to take apart an existing product to see how it works, as long as you don't infringe any intellectual property rights in the final product you bring to market.

+the idea that "reverse engineering" is a legitimate practice when used to achieve interoperability, as long as the newly created, interoperable product is not otherwise infringing.
+This means that in the course of making a new product, it is perfectly legal to take apart an existing product to see how it works, as long as you don't infringe any intellectual property rights in the final product you bring to market.
 Reverse engineering is by no means a practice particular to the computer industry.
 General Motors fully expects that Ford and Chrysler will take apart GM cars to figure out how they can improve on the GM product.
 Companies want to make and sell better products.
 This is an accepted part of competition in a free enterprise society.
-We call this imposetion-and consumers are the ultimate hepoficiaries as society.
 We call this innovation-and consumers are the ultimate beneficiaries as they gain access to a greater range of competitively priced products.